Our Leadership – Vitor “Vitaum” Tamarozi

 What is your favorite part of the sport?

-The apparent endless possibilities for different techniques and improvement.
+The huge range and likely endless possibilities for different techniques and improvement.

 What other hobbies do you enjoy outside of skydiving?

-Sport bike racing, tennis, inline skating, and soccer ate the min ones.
+Sport motorcycle racing, tennis, inline skating, and soccer are the main ones.
 Outside of sports I enjoy LEGO, computer programming and gaming, also home improvement.

 What type of work did you do before skydiving?

-I owned a growing tech company for 15+ years, acting as head of Technologies and Engineering.
+I co-owned and run a growing tech company for 15+ years, acting as Head of Technology and Engineering.

 How does your family feel about you being a skydiver?